 Is peanut sauce vegan?

 When ordering a vegetable dish with Thai peanut butter sauce at a restaurant, be aware that it’s not automatically vegan!
 This cuisine often uses fish sauce or shrimp paste for flavoring, so be sure to ask.

 More easy vegan sauces

 Our favorite way of enjoying whole food plant-based dishes that include lots of veggies is to drown them in some secretly healthy homemade sauce or dressing!
 Here are a few recipes you can try next.

-Have you tried our healthy vegan peanut butter sauce?
+Have you tried our healthy vegan peanut sauce?
 Share with us in the comments below, rate our recipe and Pin it for later.
 You can also tag us on Instagram if you made it – we’d love to see your creations.

 - 2 tbsp natural peanut butter

 - 2 tbsp soy sauce (low-sodium if needed)

 - 2 tbsp lime or lemon juice